noUsernamesLef7/noUsernamesLef7.github.io/personal/books/ww3.md

 title: World War III Stories

 ---
 A few of my favorites stories about what may have happened in the late 20th century had cooler heads not prevailed.
 I also include a couple of stories that aren't strictly Cold War turned hot scenarios.
+No particular order.

 1. *Red Storm Rising* by Tom Clancy (And Larry Bond)
 2. *The Third World War* by Sir General John Hackett, et al.